-Portugal almost doubled their lead in the 13th minute after Ireland surrendered possession again, this time in their own half, but goalkeeper Forde was on hand to deny Ronaldo and Meireles on the rebound.
+Portugal almost doubled its lead in the 13th minute after Ireland surrendered possession again, this time in its own half, but goalkeeper Forde was on hand to deny Ronaldo and Meireles on the rebound.

 The Portugal skipper played a back-heel to Coentrao, whose cross from outside the box took a wicked deflection off Keogh and wrong-footed Forde as the ball looped into the net.

-Ireland were clearly the dominant team during the second half but despite taking the foot off the accelerator, Portugal still managed to restore their three-goal lead and add some icing on the cake inside the final 13 minutes.
+Ireland was clearly the dominant team during the second half but despite taking the foot off the accelerator, Portugal still managed to restore its three-goal lead and add some icing on the cake inside the final 13 minutes.

 Portugal broke quickly and although Forde saved the initial effort, he was powerless to prevent Vieirinha from firing home the rebound.

 And Portugal completed the rout five minutes later after Nani played through Coentrao with the outside of his foot, before the Real defender placed the ball beyond Forde.